MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/java.md

        //...
        ```

-   3. Create a `HttpsURLConnection` object, and use  `openConnection()` to create a connection.
+   3. Create an `HttpsURLConnection` object, and use  `openConnection()` to create a connection.
 Set the request method to `GET`, and add your subscription key to the `Ocp-Apim-Subscription-Key` header.

       ```java
        //...